-Starting Saturday, February 26, 2022, many areas of BC Children’s Hospital and BC Women’s Hospital + Health Centre are set to move from older systems and paper-based charts to a new electronic health records system.
+On Saturday, February 26, 2022, many areas of BC Children’s Hospital and BC Women’s Hospital + Health Centre moved from older systems and paper-based charts to a new electronic health records system.
 This new system ─ CST Cerner ─ and related changes, are designed to improve the safety, quality and consistency of patient care in B.C.

 Thank you for your patience and support as we transition to the new system to improve patient care.
 Moving forward, patients who visit our campus or other facilities using the same system (such as Lions Gate Hospital, St. Paul’s Hospital or BC Cancer - Vancouver) can expect a better experience because their care team will have access to a more complete patient record.